 - 35.01 Employees shall be granted one and one half (1-1/2) days sick leave for every month worked, without wage deduction, prorated to hours worked.
-The unused portion of such sick leave, after transfer under Article 35.05, is to be accumulated. - 35.02 Time off work for their own medical and dental appointments, prescribed treatments, etc., is to be deducted from employees' accumulated sick leave. - 35.03 Employees must notify their supervisor or designate, daily, prior to the beginning of their normal shift if they are going to be absent due to illness, unless on an approved medical leave.
+The unused portion of such sick leave, after transfer under Article 35.05, is to be accumulated. - 35.02 A deduction shall be made from accumulated sick leave for time off work for personal medical and dental appointments, prescribed treatments, etc., and up to a maximum of five days per calendar year to care for the illness of a spouse, partner, parent or dependent. - 35.03 Employees must notify their supervisor or designate, daily, prior to the beginning of their normal shift if they are going to be absent due to illness, unless on an approved medical leave.
 Afternoon custodial staff must advise their supervisor or designate and Custodial Dispatch prior to 12:00 noon daily.